Elizabeth River Park Fun Facts

 - Boat ramp is open 24 hours a day but the park itself is open daily from sunrise to sunset.
 Bathrooms close at sunset when the park closes but there is a portable toilet next to the boat ramp for boaters.

 - Bathrooms are on the opposite end of the Snack Shack and also on the other side of the park.
 Men's and Women's restrooms have baby changing stations.
-If you ever see any cleaning or plumbing problems in the restrooms, please call our main office at 757-382-6411.
+To report cleaning or plumbing problems in the restrooms, please call our main office at 757-382-6411.

 - In addition to snacks and bait, the Snack Shack sells park t-shirts, chilled slushies, and souvenir cups.
 Check it out!